matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

    that allows said event.
 A malicious server could therefore produce a fork where it claims the state is that particular set of state, duplicate the rejected event to point to that fork, and send the event.
 The duplicated event would then pass the auth checks.
 Ignoring rejected events would therefore not eliminate any potential attack vectors.

-Rejected auth events are deliberately excluded from use in the iterative auth checks, as auth events aren't re-authed during the iterative auth checks (although non-auth events are.) list.
+Rejected auth events are deliberately excluded from use in the iterative auth checks, as auth events aren't re-authed (although non-auth events are) during the iterative auth checks.

 ### Attack Vectors